music video mailing-list

 - 2-3.
 Why don't you offer streaming videos?

 For many reasons.
 First of all, because the goal of the site has always been to be an *encyclopedia*, ie. a place to gather information about videos rather than the videos themselves.
 Another big reason is that there are already many places available online to watch videos.
-Yet another reason is that it would take way too much disk space, and would likely require moving the site to a new (and paying) server.
+Yet another reason is that it would take way too much disk space, and would likely require moving the site to a new server.
 However, since videos are, by definition, a visual art form, it did seem odd not to offer videos.
-So I've opted for a compromise and have started including on individual video pages (starting with mvdbase 3.0) links to places where you can watch or download the corresponding video (if a link is known)...
+So we've opted for a compromise and are including on individual video pages links to places where you can watch or download the corresponding video (if a link is known)...
 Feel free to suggest or submit more links.

 - 2-4.
 I've noticed the use of different colors throughout the site, what do these mean?